wireseo/tp/docs/team/wilinetan.md

 ## Project: Jarvis

-JARVIS is a desktop app for CS1101S Teaching Assistants (Avengers) to help Avengers keep track of their grading duties and consultations.
+Jarvis is a desktop app for CS1101S Teaching Assistants (Avengers) to help Avengers keep track of their grading duties and consultations.
 The user interacts with it using CLI and it has a GUI created with JavaFX.
 It is written in Java and has more than 10kLoC.

 Given below are my contributions to the project.